Boyle's Hunch: Critical reviews

-"Boyle's Hunch" received generally positive reviews from critics.
+"Boyle's Hunch" received positive reviews from critics.
 LaToya Ferguson of The A.V.
-Club gave the episode a "B−" grade and wrote, "After two episodes of new captain shenanigans, Brooklyn Nine-Nine decides to get back into the groove of 'normalcy,' focusing more on the every day work life of the characters than the characters' reactions to all of these changes."
+Club gave the episode a "B−" grade and wrote, "After two episodes of new captain shenanigans, Brooklyn Nine-Nine decides to get back into the groove of 'normalcy,' focusing more on the everyday work life of the characters than the characters' reactions to all of these changes."
 Allie Pape from Vulture gave the show a 4 star rating out of 5 and wrote, "Of course, one of the things that makes B99 such an enjoyable watch is that it can address these issues before comfortably shifting back into a goofy and pure-fun C-plot like having Terry and Rosa catch Hitchcock, and Scully stealing Rosa’s Moose Tracks."

 Alan Sepinwall of HitFix wrote, "By now, 'Brooklyn Nine-Nine' is a stage where it has a lot of old reliables, joke-wise.
 Anytime a scene needs a laugh, the show can always lean on Terry announcing his like of something unexpected, or Holt uttering an amusing word or phrase, or Santiago struggling to contain her enthusiasm for something no one else cares about."
 Andy Crump of Paste gave the episode an 8.4 rating and wrote, "'Boyle's Hunch' is a solid half hour of television.
 It isn't flawless — you'd think the show would put just a tad more effort into changing the tone of the department now that The Vulture is in charge, and that Holt wouldn't be interacting so much with his former employees as he has been — but whether Jake and Boyle are throwing around spider puns on celebrity names, or singing their own detective-based version of 'My Humps,' or Rosa is threatening to bring agonizing doom down upon Hitchcock and Scully, it's very, very funny."